 “Co-costuming the PBS documentary has been an exciting new adventure for me, as most of my experience is with live theater,” Railsback said.
 “I enjoy seeing all of the behind-the-scenes preparations and working with all of the people who make everything happen.”

 A step back in time

-One thing Railsback looks forward to is going on location in western Kansas to film the attack scenes on the site where they actually occurred.
-Some of the scenes have already been filmed at the Old Cowtown Museum in Wichita, and later scenes will be filmed in Texas at a re-created Cheyenne campground.
+Railsback enjoyed going on location in western Kansas to film the attack scenes on the site where they actually occurred.
+Some of the scenes were filmed at the Old Cowtown Museum in Wichita, and others were filmed in Texas at a re-created Cheyenne campground.